bee-Michi/Hello-World-Mania/README.md

 S:
 - Scala: Scala (/ˈskɑːlɑː/ SKAH-lah) is a strong statically typed general-purpose programming language which supports both object-oriented programming and functional programming.
+- Scheme: Scheme is a minimalist dialect of the Lisp family of programming languages.
 - Self: Self is an object-oriented programming language based on the concept of prototypes.
 - Sql: SQL (/ˌɛsˌkjuːˈɛl/ (About this soundlisten) S-Q-L, /ˈsiːkwəl/ "sequel"; Structured Query Language) is a domain-specific language used in programming and designed for managing data held in a relational database management system (RDBMS), or for stream processing in a relational data stream management system (RDSMS).
 It is particularly useful in handling structured data, i.e. data incorporating relations among entities and variables.
 - Swift: Swift is a general-purpose, multi-paradigm, compiled programming language developed by Apple Inc.